astraswaps/astraswap-sdk/README.md

 | **Governance (veTokens)** | ✅ Available | Participate in decision-making and voting |

 🚀 **Join the AstraSwap revolution and build the next-gen DeFi ecosystem!** 🚀

----

-This **fully expanded** version ensures maximum clarity, with a **structured design, formatted code snippets, feature breakdowns, and calls to action.** Let me know if you need further improvements! 😊🔥